WMO Space Programme Overview

 WMO Members contribute to the WMO Space Programme through the activities of their respective space agencies and through the work of their experts and training centres.

-A formal dialogue is established with environmental satellite agencies through the WMO Consultative Meetings on High-level Policy on Satellite Matters (CM), which provide advice and guidance on policy-related matters and maintain a high-level overview of the WMO Space Programme.
+A formal dialogue is established with meteorological and environmental satellite agencies through the WMO Consultative Meetings on High-level Policy on Satellite Matters (CM), which provide advice and guidance on policy-related matters and maintain a high-level overview of the WMO Space Programme.

 Relations with partners

-As a cross-cutting programme, the Space Programme works in connection with the different WMO or co-sponsored programmes he is responding to, such as World Weather Watch (WWW), Disaster Risk Reduction Programme (DRR), Tropical Cyclone Programme (TCP) or Global Climate Observing System (GCOS).
+As a cross-cutting programme, the Space Programme works in connection with the different WMO or co-sponsored programmes it is responding to, such as World Weather Watch (WWW), Disaster Risk Reduction Programme (DRR), Tropical Cyclone Programme (TCP) or Global Climate Observing System (GCOS).